Skip to content

 Solution:

-• Appropriately increase the timeout setting for the task (e.g., @DFF.API('Execute Collection', timeout=120, fixed_crontab="* * * * *"), which sets the timeout time in the task to 120 seconds).
+• Increase the timeout setting for the task appropriately (e.g., @DFF.API('Execute Collection', timeout=120, fixed_crontab="* * * * *"), which sets the timeout to 120 seconds).

-• About CloudWatch Agent Collecting Metrics from Amazon EC2 Instances and On-Premises Servers
+• About CloudWatch Agent Collecting Metrics from Amazon EC2 Instances and On-premises Servers

 Reason: The agent collects metrics from Amazon EC2 instances and on-premises servers.

-Solution: - https://docs.amazonaws.cn/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html
+Solution: - https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html

 X. Appendix